lucono/karma-test-explorer/docs/documentation.md

 ### Customizing Test Discovery

-However, you can change this to the specific name pattern and paths of your test files by using the `karmaTestExplorer.testFiles` extension setting, which accepts an array of file glob patterns that identify the locations of your test files.
+You can change the default test discovery behavior by customizing test file detection to the specific name pattern and paths for your test files by using the `karmaTestExplorer.testFiles` extension setting, which accepts an array of file glob patterns that identify the locations of your test files.

 For example: